Congratulations on your new job in the UAE!

 1. Arrange your visa

 First off, your passport should have at least 6 months of validity left beyond the length of your visa/residence permit.
 Your employer will help you to arrange your visa, but remember that this process is very detail-sensitive.
 Read the instructions carefully and don’t skip any steps.
+You may also have to attest your documents on your own prior to getting a visa – we can help you with the attestation process!

 Different cities have different work visa policies.
 Some may require you to arrive with your work visa already in hand, while others allow for the visa type to be changed later on without leaving the country.
 If you do need to arrive without your work visa, you can check the tourist visa requirements here.

 Citizens of most countries receive a 30-day visa on arrival.
-If you have family coming with you, be sure to inform your employer so they can arrange proper visa
+If you have family coming with you, be sure to inform your employer so they can arrange proper visa sponsorship.

 2. Inform your family and friends of your plans